We flew in first class on the Delta Airbus jet that Boeing tried to keep out of the US. Here’s what it was like.

 - Benjamin Zhang/Business Insider

-Due to the short duration of the flight, a full meal service was not available.
-But I did receive a yummy bag of snack mix.
+Because the flight was short, full meal service was not available.
+But I did receive a yummy snack mix.

 - source